 Not all ideas will work, so be sure to select one that will be of real value to your audience.
 For example, we’re sharing this blog in answer to our own following asking for insight into this area.

 With your top idea chosen, hone in on your intentions.
 Define the end-goal for your viewers in terms of take away as well as the feeing you want them to be left with after taking your course.
-A goal can be something like: Help people use Adobe Spark Post with confidence so they can create social media content on the go.
+A goal can be something like: Help people use Adobe Express (formerly Adobe Spark) with confidence so they can create social media content on the go.
 Or, empower Graphic Designers and Illustrators to embrace their creative edge and promote their work with confidence.

 A course needs a lot of structure and planning to be simple!
 Because we’re bombarded with information overload each day, it’s critical to keep each lesson — whether solo or part of a series — short and to the point.
 Focus on one teachable topic per video.
 This allows you to make your content easy to grasp.
 2–5 minutes are an ideal time to keep users engaged.